Couch to 5K Challenge - a nine-week programme for beginners

 This challenge builds in time and effort, so you'll constantly be impressed with what you can do.

-Meet Laura, a new mum who is looking to get back into running.
+Meet Laura, a new mum who herself was looking to get back into running.
 She will guide you through the nine weeks with tips, hints and motivational words.

 Laura joins four celebrity trainers - comedian Sarah Millican, Radio DJ Jo Whiley, 13-time Olympic and World Championship gold medallist Michael Johnson and comedian and actor Sanjeev Kohli.

-Download the app now on Apple or Android devices and share your story with others on the Couch to 5K Facebook page.
+Download the app now on Apple or Android devices and share your story with others on social media via the #getinspired hashtag.